SamFredrickson/TIme-Tracker/README.md

 *Task ended*

 Task ended is time you finish task, it's optional and you can leave it empty.
 In case you forgot to create a task you can enter time in proper format (03:00:00).

+*Tags*

+Tags are literally a couple of words about the task you create.
+It might be used in task-export command to export tasks which include these tags.

 *Description*